LaxMeister/Rent-a-Knegbil-Admin-Spa/README.md

 School assignment in the Frontend/backend course
 # Rent-a-Knegbil-Admin-Spa
 This is the Admin web SPA for my car rental application.
+Made with JavaScript.